 Whilst we can create your beautiful looking corporate presence, our area of

 expertise is data.
 This is the other main use of .NET.
 It’s called asp.NET

 (Active Server Pages).
 This time the .NET framework is not required on the end

 user’s PC (client).
-The end user uses their web browser (Internet Explorer,
+The end user uses their web browser (Edge, Internet Explorer,

 framework has to be installed on the web server.

 our asp.NET development skills created that also